Kristin Burki, M.S.W., A.P.S.W.

 Burki has 20 years of experience in the gender-based violence movement, including work as a member of a statewide AmeriCorps team of gender-based violence advocates and community educators in Oregon; roles as Support Group Coordinator and Director of Services at Domestic Abuse Intervention Services (DAIS) in Madison, WI; and in the position of Prevention and Early Intervention Section Manager for the Wisconsin Department of Children and Families.

-Since 2018, Burki has also been faculty at the Sandra Rosenbaum School of Social Work at the University of Wisconsin – Madison where she teaches a graduate course focused on integrating social work theory with practice.
+Burki has also been faculty at the Sandra Rosenbaum School of Social Work at the University of Wisconsin – Madison where she taught a graduate course focused on integrating social work theory with practice.

 Burki holds a Master of Social Work from the University of Wisconsin – Madison and a Bachelor of Social Work from Loyola University Chicago.
 She is a certified Advanced Practice Social Worker in the state of Wisconsin.